johncurd91/johncurd91/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on ... a toolkit to help analyse data for my PhD.
+- 🔭 I’m currently working on ... an in silico model of the tumour microenvironment, to complement my PhD project.
 - 🌱 I’m currently learning ...
-Python 3 and SQL.
+Python 3, JavaScript, and Lua.
 - 💬 Ask me about ... my PhD project!
 - 📫 How to reach me: ... john.curd91@gmail.com
 - 😄 Pronouns: ... he/him